sileshn/DebianSidWSL2/README.md

 You can set the user you created as default user using 2 methods.

-Open Elementary.exe, run the following command (replace username with the actual username you created).
+Open Debian.exe, run the following command (replace username with the actual username you created).
 ```dos
 sed -i '/\[user\]/a default = username' /etc/wsl.conf
 ```